Planning a trip to Indonesia? That’s great, as you will love it here!

 This is a comprehensive guide to planning your trip to Indonesia.
 We will walk you through where to start your planning, where to go, what to do, where to stay, and more!
 For specific location guides, click here.

 Indonesia comprises approximately 17,000 islands and is one of the largest countries in Asia, both in size and population.

 It has 34 provinces but can be loosely divided by area of interest to regions Java, Sumatra, Bali, and Lombok, Flores, Kalimantan, Maluku, Sulawesi, and Papua.

 Known as Wonderful Indonesia, it has a lot of places of interest to offer, ranging from tourist attractions and shopping to nature and adventures.

-Being a tropical country that lies along the equator, it has two distinct climates, which is the wet season and the dry season.
-Temperatures ranges in Jakarta from 26C-30C.
+Being a tropical country that lies along the equator, it has two distinct climates, which are the wet season and the dry season.
+Temperatures range in Jakarta from 26C-30C.
 Average annual rainfall from lowland of 1,780 millimeters to highland of 6,100 millimeters.

 Best Places to Visit and Top Things to Do in Indonesia

 What are the must-visit places in Indonesia?
 What are the things to do in Indonesia?
 What are the places to visit and not be missed tourist attractions?
 Looking for off-the-beaten tracks of, say, the famous Bali?
 What is the best Indonesian food to try?